Bullish vs Bearish sentiments for gold

 But still many investors continue to remain in a dilemma about portfolio diversification per se gold.

-Now for the ones who are bullish believe that gold buying is being constantly supported by the current geopolitical crisis.
+Now for the ones who are bullish believe that gold is being constantly supported by the current geopolitical crisis.
 There has been news that the number of U.S. coronavirus infections were rising, with recent reports indicating that Arizona and Texas are showing increased cases.
 Moreover, worries of a new wave of COVID-19 cases clouded hopes of economic recovery.

 Just when China was grounding itself towards economic recovery, it once again saw fresh Covid cases resurfacing.
 After weeks with almost no new coronavirus infections, Beijing has recorded dozens of new cases in recent days.
 And if this was not enough, US too witnessed Covid hospitalization in record numbers.